HKITYAN/draw/ReadMe.md

 * first have all the maven dependencies installed
 * then run the maim method in App.java class `draw.App`
 * you will see enter command in the console and you can start using it.
+* you can also run the `final.jar` in the root directory using `java -jar final.jar`
+* to rebuild the app, use `mvn clean install`, `final.jar` will be created in target folder

 ## Some Reminders
 * if you use L, R B command before C command (creating a canvas), you will be